jp-ojon/sogeti-ui-test-auto-jon/README.md

 - cd sogeti-ui-test-auto-jon

 2. Install the dependencies:
+- npm install
+- npx playwright install
+* Libraries used
-- npm install @faker-js/faker       : faker library used to generate random test data
+* @faker-js/faker       : faker library used to generate random test data

 ## Test Cases
 - Test Case 1: Navigate to Services Automation Page: This test navigates to the Services Automation page on the Sogeti website.